-Emordnilap!
-It's palindrome, backward.
-A palindrome is a word or phrase that reads the same whether you spell it forwards or backwards.
-Kayak, madam, racecar, rotor, and refer are some examples.
-And we have more!
-Emordnilaps, or semordnilap if you're really into doing things backward, are words that become other words when spelled backward.
+Emordnilaps, or semordnilap if you're really into doing things backward(s), give you reversed pairs of words, not the same word.
 Also called levidromes, anadromes, reverse pairs and plain backwards words, emordnilaps are a fun oddity of the English language.

-Emordnilaps are palindromes' mirror images and/or evil twins, rare words that become different words when spelled backward!
+Emordnilaps are like palindromes' evil twins.
+Instead of being the same word, these rare words make a different real word when spelled backward!
 Reverse the word "stop" and it becomes "pots."
 Flip "drawer" and you get "reward."
-English contains a wide variety of words that change meanings as soon as you read them right to left.
+English contains a surprising variety of words that change meanings as soon as you read them right to left.

-Don't tell your English teacher or spell check algorithm we said this, but...better whisper:
+Don't tell your English teacher or the spell check algorithm we said this, but...better whisper:

 OK.
 We don't think we're going to get raided by the Literal Grammar Police.
-That said, both emordnilap and levidrome haven't made it into big dictionaries yet.
-Both are of relatively recent origin: emordnilap dates to 1961, and levidrome takes its name from its creator, the formidable young grammarian Levi Budd, who as of 2019 is 8 years old.
+That said, the various names for these reverse pairs haven't made it into big dictionaries yet.
+Most are of relatively recent origin: according to author O.V.
+Michaelsen, semordnilap was first used by linguist Dmitri Borgmann around 1961 and levidrome takes its name from its creator, a formidable young grammarian Levi Budd, who as of 2019 is 8 years old.

 For more, check out the authoritative Levidrome List.